-Cross Roads Ham Radio Club (CRHRC) located in Jackson County, Texas has been created exclusively for charitable, educational and scientific purposes under Section 501(c)(3) of the Internal Revenue Code.
+Cross Roads Ham Radio Club (CRHRC) began in 2020 in Jackson County, Texas has been created exclusively for charitable, educational and scientific purposes under Section 501(c)(3) of the Internal Revenue Code.
 Our primary purpose is to promote interest and education of Amateur Radio and to encourage proper operation in accordance with the regulations of the Federal Communications Commission.

 The CRHRC and its members shall voluntarily furnish, when possible, skill, and equipment to enable its networks to be ready and available to provide emergency and disaster communications as a public service benefitting the public welfare of our communities.

 The CRHRC will support and cooperate with local and county Emergency Management Departments, and other welfare or charitable organizations recognized and approved by the Board of Directors.

 Jackson County, Texas is located approximately 100 miles from each of Houston, Corpus Christi and San Antonio.
 We are 35 miles inland from the Texas Gulf Coast, north of Port Lavaca.